About Old Radio World

 The first time I listened to an old time radio show I fell in love with OTR and since then it has become a hobby of mine to collect, organize, and share them with the world.
-While I am not from the OTR era, I have a delicate appreciation for the finer aspects of old time radio.
-The crackling sound, the sometimes over dramatic acting, mid range audio tone, dialect of the time, creative sound effects; all of these things deliver that nostalgia feeling which makes me feel part of that time.
+While I am not from the OTR era, I have a delicate appreciation for the classic aspects of old time radio.
+The crackling sound, the sometimes over dramatic acting, mid range audio tone, dialect of the time, creative sound effects.

-Growing up in a small town - Alexandria, Louisiana, some of the Amos 'n' Andy episodes remind me of my child hood when hanging out with my good old' Grandpa, Lloyd J. Lachney.
+Growing up in a small town - Alexandria, Louisiana, some of the Amos 'n' Andy episodes remind me of my child hood when hanging out with my good ole' Grandpa, Lloyd J. Lachney.
 My Grandpa, after his military career, was a cotton farmer.
-I spent many a day listening to Grandpa tell his capturing stories.
-My Grandpa was a master of dialect and could imitate just about any character you could think of which gave his stories even more authenticity.
+I spent many days listening to Grandpa tell his capturing stories.
+My Grandpa was a master of dialect and could imitate just about any character you could think of which gave his stories even more captivating.
 He would have me work in the cotton fields, removing weeds, picking up sticks around the farm, picking the eggs from the chicken coop, and any other odd job he could think of.
-Grandpa's farm required full time attention to keep all in order and everything properly maintained.
+My grandpa's farm required full time attention to keep all in order and everything properly maintained.
 My time with my grandpa was some of my most memorable child-hood experiences and probably one of the reasons why I love old radio shows so much and why it gives me that nostalgia feeling.